Yggdragstyle/Node_bddMacha_API_Web/README.md

 Mobile Courses Project for LP student at University of Nice Sophia Antipolis.

+## Install Node.js

+Go to (node.js site)[https://nodejs.org/] and download package for last version.

 ## Install Server

-Server is based on express framework.

 ```bash
 cd mobile-courses-server
 npm install
 ```
+Server is based on Express framework, that is why it is installed.

 ## Start server